Understand MTA-STS (Strict Transport Security for SMTP)

 Configure TLSRPT reporting to monitor TLS connection failures

-Validate your setup and troubleshoot common mistakes
+Validate your setup and avoid the mistakes that silently break MTA-STS

 The problem: STARTTLS is optional